 What Traditional Chinese Medicine Says about Sleep

-In our fast-paced world filled with stressors and distractions, a good night's sleep can sometimes feel like an elusive luxury.
+A good night's sleep can sometimes feel like an elusive luxury in our fast-paced world filled with stressors and distractions.
 While modern medicine offers a plethora of solutions ranging from medications to sleep hygiene techniques, Traditional Chinese medicine (TCM) offers an even deeper approach to understanding and addressing sleep disturbances.

-Rooted in ancient philosophies and practices, TCM views sleep as a vital aspect of overall health and well-being, influenced by the balance of Qi, or vital energy, within the body.
-In this article, we dive into the theory underlying TCM to uncover what it says about sleep and how its principles can guide us toward achieving restful nights and vibrant days.
+Rooted in ancient philosophies and practices, TCM views sleep as a vital aspect of overall health, influenced by the balance of Qi within the body.
+In this article, we explore the theory underlying TCM to discover what it says about sleep and how its principles can guide us toward achieving restful nights and vibrant days.

 Factors that Can Impact Sleep